ethereum-optimism/superchain-ops/tasks/sep/010-op-l2-predeploy-upgrade-from-l1/VALIDATION.md

 On the Tenderly simulation, go to the 'Events' tab and look for the `TransactionDeposited` event.

-Decode the `opaqueData` property using chisel from Foundry:
+Inside the `TransactionDeposited` event, find `opaqueData` and decode the property using [chisel](https://book.getfoundry.sh/chisel/) from Foundry.
 Open chisel and declare the function that'll decode the `opaqueData`:
 ```solidity
 function decode(bytes calldata opaqueData) public pure returns (uint256 msgValue, uint256 value, uint64 gasLimit, bool isCreation, bytes memory data) {